Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 - `Normal` in RGB, `Roughness` in A

 This operation can be done in an image editing program such as Gimp, or with a Godot plugin such as Channel Packer (available on the asset library: https://godotengine.org/asset-library/asset/230).
+It can also be done using [packed texture importers](packed-texture-importers), which are now included in the plugin.

 Note 1: normal maps must follow the OpenGL convention, where Y goes up.
 They are recognizable by being "brighter" on the top of bumpy features (because Y is green, which is the most energetic color to the human eye):